 - In order to achieve the goal of resolving disputes rapidly and at a reasonable cost, discovery will generally not be permitted.
-In exceptional cases, the Expert may require a party to provide additional evidence - The Expert will determine whether the parties shall submit additional written statements and shall fix the short time limits for such submissions.
+In exceptional cases, the Expert may require a party to provide additional evidence. - •The Expert will determine whether the parties shall submit additional written statements and shall fix the short time limits for such submissions. - If permitted, discovery will be limited to that for which each Party has a substantial need. - Without a specific request from the Parties, the Provider may appoint experts to be paid for by the Parties, request live or written witness testimony, or request limited exchange of documents.